vijaya94/jellyfin/README.md

 ### Advanced Configuration

-The following sections describe some more advanced scenarios for running the server from source that build upon the standard instructions above.
+The following sections describe some more advanced scenarios for running the server from a source that builds upon the standard instructions above.

 #### Hosting The Web Client Separately

 It is not necessary to host the frontend web client as part of the backend server.
-Hosting these two components separately may be useful for frontend developers who would prefer to host the client in a separate webpack development server for a tighter development loop.
+Hosting these two components separately may be useful for front-end developers who would prefer to host the client in a separate webpack development server for a tighter development loop.
 See the [jellyfin-web](https://github.com/jellyfin/jellyfin-web#getting-started) repo for instructions on how to do this.

 To instruct the server not to host the web content, there is a `nowebclient` configuration flag that must be set.
 This can specified using the command line switch `--nowebclient` or the environment variable `JELLYFIN_NOWEBCONTENT=true`.